 Live streaming platforms also provide an opportunity to include speech-to-text reporting (stenographers), making the outputs available to viewers with impaired hearing (for example, we did this at our October 2016 Community event).

 - YouTube live

-* Thanks to members, and others, on Twitter for help creating this page.
+Thanks to members and others for helping creating this page.
 In particular Andrew Brightwell for helping with the advice.
 Andrew works with WriteStream, which offers live-caption webcasting to make events and meetings accessible online.
-Andrew also writes Alpha Media Event’s blog, where you can find lots of advice and practical help for people who want to use live streaming.

 Please email us at Q@health.org.uk if you have any suggested improvements/changes to this page.
 This listing is based on our experience – we’d greatly value your experiences with these or other tools for talks.